raspberrypilearning/blockscad-coder-keyring/en/step_6.md

 Tips:
 + Make sure that all the letters join up
-+ Don't have letters floating in the air, as that will make your key ring harder to print
++ Make sure that the back of your key ring is flat and even, otherwise it will be very difficult to print

 Here's an example:
 ![screenshot](images/coder-grace.png)